-First, using the measurement from the back of the vent to the edge of the furniture, mark your baking pan at that distance.
+First, using the measurement from the back of the vent to the edge of the furniture, mark the baking pan at that distance.

 You should be able to cut the pan with simple scissors.

-Next, using the duct tape, attach the pan to the vent securing on three sides as shown in photos.
+Next, using duct tape, attach the pan to the vent securing three sides, as shown in the photos.

-The rim of the pan fits almost perfectly along the rim of the vent.
+The rim of the pan fits almost perfectly along the edge of the vent.

 Here is another Blog Post that you may enjoy – Brilliant Ways to Hide that Ugly Vent & More.